OS-SFT/06-COLLABORATORS-PARTNERS/README.md

 </p>
 </details>

-# [6] COLLABORATOR & PARTNERS
+# [6] COLLABORATORS & PARTNERS

 ## Becoming a Collaborator or Partner - No Fees
-For the moment, we are keeping it simple, with no fees and with candidate c ollaborator or partners assessed for membership based on the value they may bring to the project.
+For the moment, we are keeping it simple, with no fees and with candidate collaborators or partners assessed for membership based on the value they may bring to the project.

 ### To explore becoming a collaborator or partner, contact [Johnny Mattimore](https://www.linkedin.com/in/johnny-d-mattimore-082969136/).